hiepnguyendc/ACO-SDVO_and_ACO-DDVO/README.md

-ACO-DDVO and ACO-SDVO are two tools coded by FORTRAN to support for optimization of irrigation scheduling.
-They represent the irrigation scheduling problem in the form of a decision tree and use ant colony optimization (ACO) as the optimization engine.
+ACO-DDVO and ACO-SDVO are two tools coded by FORTRAN to support for optimization of crop and water allocation problem.
+They represent the problem in the form of a decision tree and use ant colony optimization (ACO) as the optimization engine.
 While ACO-DDVO can dynamically adjust decision variable options during the optimization process, ACO-SDVO uses static decision variable options and penalty functions.
 Therefore, ACO-DDVO consistently outperforms ACO-SDVO in terms of solution quality and computational efficiency.

 Two formulations are considered for ACO-DDVO and ACO-SDVO: